-English is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+English is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components:

 Students are exposed to a number of texts including film, novels and poetry texts some of which are recommended and some which are sourced by students themselves.